 - A few chips in the black powder coated wheels.

 There are a few things stored at a mate’s home that will be included in the sale.
 I didn’t have room for them on the road trip.

 - Original three rear headrests.

 - Original head units.

 - Spare VW badge for the rear.

-The car is registered in Victoria and I will renew the registration through to mid-May 2019.
-It is currently located on the Sunshine Coast, Queensland.
-I am here until the end of March and will then be on the Gold Coast for a few weeks.
+The car is registered in Victoria to 15 June 2019.
+It is currently located on the Gold Coast for a few weeks.
 Happy to work with people to get a look at the car and make things as easy as possible.